1899 Delaware football team

 The 1899 Delaware football team represented Delaware College—now known as the University of Delaware—as an independent during the 1899 college football season.
 The team posted a 6–2 record.

 Herbert Rice began his third season as the team's head coach but resigned after the first game to play football for the Duquesne Country and Athletic Club of Pittsburgh.
-By late October, Delaware was being led by a coach Wentz from Princeton.
+By late October, Delaware was being led by a coach Wentz from Princeton, and by early November, By Dickson was coaching along with Wentz.
 Rice returned from Pittsburgh after Delaware had finished its season.